tomboo10/CCL1-new/Documentation.md

 ---

 ### Day 11:
 - Finally fixed the bomb detection functionality (with help).
+- and finished draing & animations.